Small teams need leverage

 A small SaaS team should choose a tool that collects feature requests, supports voting and comments, exposes status, publishes updates, and helps notify users when work ships.

-Gleam is lightweight and focused on the complete feedback loop: collect requests, prioritize, publish roadmap status, announce shipped work, and follow up with users.
+Gleam stays focused on the feedback loop: collect requests, prioritize, publish roadmap status, announce shipped work, and follow up with users.

 More research pages